instantfunction/userGuide/README.md

 ### Test Ideas Quickly
 * If you are a front end developer, don't wait for backend to be ready, create a simple function that is good enough for development and get going
 * If you are a backnd developer, don't wait for downstream services to be ready (or don't be blocked if they are down) use instant function and get going

-### Use Instant Function as A Mock Service
-* Easily deploy dynamic mocks.
-* Use it as your back end either even if it's an idea for now.
 * Simulate various cases such as adding a variety of response types, http status codes or simulating server errors and latencies.

+### Use Instant Function as A Back End
+* Use it as your back end.
+Take advantage of various programming languages and libraries such as scipy or R packages to enhance your user interface.

 ### Develop Tools and Share with Others
 * Share your function with team mates to help others more effectively develop software.